-There are four bus stations within a 15-minute walking distance from the Airport: Ramon at Desert Way, Tahquitz Canyon at Civic, Palm Springs Airport, and Farrell at Tahquitz Canyon.
-In addition, public transportation is available via:
+Several bus stations are within a 15-minute walking distance of the Airport, particularly along East Tahquitz Canyon Way, El Cielo Rd, and Kirk Douglas Way.
+Public transportation accessible via these stops includes:

 - Sun Transit Agency offers bus transportation in the Coachella Valley.
-Two stops are located within three blocks of the airport. - Morongo Basin Transportation Authority (MBTA) offers transportation to Joshua Tree, Yucca Valley, Twenty-Nine Palms, and the 29 Palms Marine Base.
-The bus stop is located at the north end of the terminal, in front of the Rental Cars ready lot. - Amtrak offers a bus-to-train service at the PSP airport to Fullerton and Los Angeles.
-The bus stop is located at the north end of the terminal, in front of the Rental Cars ready lot.
+Two stops are within three blocks of the airport. - Morongo Basin Transportation Authority (MBTA) offers transportation to Joshua Tree, Yucca Valley, Twenty-Nine Palms, and the 29 Palms Marine Base.
+The bus stop is at the north end of the terminal in front of the Rental Cars ready lot. - Amtrak offers a bus-to-train service from the PSP airport to Fullerton and Los Angeles.
+The bus stop is at the north end of the terminal in front of the Rental Cars ready lot.